 Each Knowledge Tree view retains its own independent filter settings and filter status.

-The Filter on/off button button turns the filter on and off and the Filter collapse button button collapses and expands the Filter panel.
+The button turns the filter on and off and the button collapses and expands the Filter panel.
 See the Surfulater Help topic: Power Features | Knowledge Tree Filters for more information.

 As I mentioned at the start I’m finding Knowledge Filtering a most welcome new feature that lets me quickly locate and see a specific set of articles.
 I hope you find it as useful as I do.